insight-creative/milksource.com/content/_index.md

     image_alt: >-
       Exterior view of the Whistler's Run 19-stall state-of-the-art equestrian barn in DePere, WI
-page_blocks:
+# page_blocks:
-  - heading: A gentle animal husbandry approach
+#   - heading: A gentle animal husbandry approach
-    body: >-
+#     body: >-
-      <p>Our philosophy is simple: every living creature deserves respect.
+#       <p>Our philosophy is simple: every living creature deserves respect.
 In
-      everything we do, our top priority is to ensure the creatures who enter our barn feel safe, comfortable and loved&mdash;whether they walk in on two feet or four hooves.</p>
+#       everything we do, our top priority is to ensure the creatures who enter
+#       our barn feel safe, comfortable and loved&mdash;whether they walk in on
+#       two feet or four hooves.</p>
+#     # button:
+#     #   enabled: true
+#     #   button_url: /about/our-philosophy/
+#     #   button_text: Our philosophy
+#     #   open_in_new_tab: false
+#     text_column_left: false
+#     text_column_right: false
+#     image:
+#       enabled: false
+#       image_url: /uploads/
+#       image_alt:
+#     footprints: left
+#     background_color: white
+#   - heading: Our herd
+#     body: >-
+#       <p>Get to know the owners behind Whistler&rsquo;s Run and meet each of the
+#       animals who make our barn so special.</p>
 #     button:
-    #   enabled: true
+#       enabled: false
-    #   button_url: /about/our-philosophy/
+#       button_url: /about/
-    #   button_text: Our philosophy
+#       button_text: Meet our herd
 #       open_in_new_tab: false
-    text_column_left: true
-    text_column_right: false
-    image:
-      enabled: false
-      image_url: /uploads/
-      image_alt:
-    footprints: left
-    background_color: white
-  - heading: Our herd
-    body: >-
-      <p>Get to know the owners behind Whistler&rsquo;s Run and meet each of the
-      animals who make our barn so special.</p>
-    button:
-      enabled: false
-      button_url: /about/
-      button_text: Meet our herd
-      open_in_new_tab: false
-    text_column_left: false
+#     text_column_left: false
-    text_column_right: true
+#     text_column_right: false
-    image:
+#     image:
-      enabled: false
+#       enabled: false
-      image_url: /uploads/staff-with-dog.jpg
+#       image_url: /uploads/staff-with-dog.jpg
-      image_alt: Woman in Whistler's Run sweatshirt petting a black Newfoundland dog
+#       image_alt: Woman in Whistler's Run sweatshirt petting a black Newfoundland dog
-    footprints: right
+#     footprints: right
-    background_color: gray
+#     background_color: gray
-gallery:
+slider:
   enabled: true
-  heading: Life on the Farm
+  heading: Protecting and replenishing our planet
+  body: Everything that we need for our survival and well-being depends, either directly or indirectly, on our natural environment.
+Sustainability creates and maintains the conditions under which humans and nature can exist in productive harmony, that permit fulfilling the social, economic and other requirements of present and future generations.
   images:
-    - image_url: /uploads/horse-boarding-in-depere-wi-2.jpg
+    - image_url: /uploads/animal-care-cow.jpg
-      image_alt: Brown and white horse at Whistler's Run in DePere, WI
+      image_alt:
+      image_text: Superior Animal Treatment and Care
-    - image_url: /uploads/two-dogs-at-whistlers-run-and-rescue.jpg
+    - image_url: /uploads/breakfast-on-the-farm.jpg
-      image_alt: >-
+      image_alt:
-        Small white bulldog and black newfoundland dog sitting together in green pasture
+      # image_text: Food Safety
-    - image_url: /uploads/horse-boarding-in-depere-wi.jpg
+    - image_url: /uploads/leadership-class.jpg
-      image_alt: >-
+      image_alt:
-        White horse with brown and white horse in green pasture with 19 stall horse barn in the background
+      # image_text: Environmental Management Systems
-    - image_url: /uploads/horse-boarding-in-depere-wi-3.jpg
+    # - image_url: /uploads/
-      image_alt: Light brown horse in outdoor pasture
+    #   image_alt:
-    - image_url: /uploads/horses-at-whistlers-run.jpg
+    # - image_url: /uploads/
-      image_alt: Black and white horse grazing at outdoor pasture
+    #   image_alt:
-    - image_url: /uploads/brown-horse-with-coat-on.jpg
+    # - image_url: /uploads/
-      image_alt: Brown and white horse with coat on
+    #   image_alt:
-    - image_url: /uploads/horses-at-whistlers-run-2.jpg
+    # - image_url: /uploads/
-      image_alt: >-
+    #   image_alt:
-        Two brown horses together in one of twelve fenced in pastures at Whistler's Run in DePere, WI
 cta_block:
-  enabled: true
+  enabled: false
   heading: Visit Whistler’s Run
   body: >-
     Calling all animal lovers!
 We offer private, educational tours for small